kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/Install.md

     ]
   },
   "AgentValidation": {
-    // when specified then we only accept certificates derived from this root certificate "RootCertificateThumbprint": "",
     // this is only checked when the agent's certificate does not have role=etw-pushagent "AuthorizedCommonNames": []
   },
+  // when specified then we only accept certificates derived from this root certificate "RootCertificateThumbprint": "",
+  // thumbprints of revoked certificates, applies to both, ClientValidation and AgentValidation "RevokedCertificates": [
+    "cd91bf6d1f52b76285b5b96abb57381d8d92bfa5"
+  ],
   ```
 - To create client certificates, check the scripts in the `EtwEvents.PushAgent/certificates` folder.
   - They need to be modified for the individual install scenario.